Artist gives DC Comics superheroes a remake in Lego

-NORTH HOLLYWOOD, Calif., July 9 At a studio in North Hollywood, artist Nathan Sawaya carefully adds the finishing touches to his large sculpture of caped crusader Superman -- small black Lego blocks for his hair.
+NORTH HOLLYWOOD, Calif.
+At a studio in North Hollywood, artist Nathan Sawaya carefully adds the finishing touches to his large sculpture of caped crusader Superman -- small black Lego blocks for his hair.

 Next to the work are other such replicas of the faces of superheroes Batman and Wonder Woman as well as grinning villain the Joker.